bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/README.md

   height: '5cm'
 }
 ```
-* if a smurf is created correctly, you should see a response that is an array of smurfs with uniqe id's assigned to each smurf.
+* If a smurf is created correctly, you should see a response that is an array of smurfs with uniqe id's assigned to each smurf.
 * **HINT** if you are going to be working on Extra Credit, you'll need to use that unique `id`.
-* example of object created in Smurf DB:
+* Example of object created in Smurf DB:
 ```
 [
     {